martin-k-io/saas-project-app/README.md

 This is a Saas Project Management app implementing the theory from the "Complete RoR Dev Course" @ Udemy

 1. Custom Authentication system using Devise gem
-2. Milia for multi-tenancy with custom conrimations
+2. Milia for multi-tenancy with custom confirmations
 3. Email activation on user sign-up using Sendgrid
 4. Bootstrap for UI styling